alokode/Clockception/README.md

-<h1> Clockception - SwiftUI Mac App</h1>
+<h1> 🕐🕐🕐 Clockception - SwiftUI Mac App 🕐🕐🕐</h1>

-<h3>Clockception is a SwiftUI Mac app which shows a grid of clocks and to form a Kinetic wall clock</h3>
+<h3>Clockception is a SwiftUI Mac app which shows a grid of clocks which form a Kinetic wall clock</h3>

 <p>
 I have used Swift UI LazyGridView  to create a grid of clocks.
 Time in each individual clock is updated according to the effects to form a shape